Blog / Software Testing

 False Positives in Software Testing

-A false positive in software testing happens when a test incorrectly detects a problem, such as a bug, that does not exist.
-This situation is similar to an alarm system that goes off even when no intruder exists.
+In software testing, when a test incorrectly detects a problem or a bug that does not exist, we call it a false positive.
+It’s similar to when an alarm system goes off even when there aren’t any intruders.

-For example, imagine a scenario where a testing suite flags a piece of code as vulnerable to SQL injection attacks.
-Developers may spend hours reviewing and sanitizing code only to discover that the test was wrong and the code was never at risk.
+For example, imagine a testing suite flags a piece of code as vulnerable to SQL injection attacks.
+Developers spend hours reviewing the code, only discovering that the test was wrong and the code was never at risk.

 A false positive indicates a bug when there is none.

-False positives have an impact that goes beyond simply wasting time and resources.
-They can lead to a “cry wolf” scenario in which developers, overwhelmed with false alarms, begin to ignore test results entirely, potentially ignoring real issues.
-Additionally, the effort to track down these non-existent bugs can cause project delays, resulting in missed deadlines and additional costs.
-Maintaining the balance between awareness and efficiency is vital in a development environment; therefore, reducing false positives is an important goal.
+False positives can lead to a “cry wolf” scenario in which developers who have received a lot of false alarms begin to ignore test results entirely and, therefore, ignore real issues.
+On top of that, the effort to track down these bugs that do not actually exist can cause project delays, resulting in missing deadlines and additional costs.
+Hence, reducing false positives is an important goal.

 False Negatives in Software Testing

-Consider a scenario in which a software application handles financial transactions.
-If a security vulnerability test fails to find a real issue, such as a flaw that could allow unauthorized access to financial data, the consequences could be awful.
+For instance, imagine a scenario in which an API handles financial transactions.
+If a security vulnerability test fails to find an existing issue or bug, such as an issue that could allow unauthorized access to financial data, the outcome would be terrible.

 A false negative indicates no bug when there is one.